namdev-rathod/NextGenDevOps/Day-6 AWS Introductions/README.md

 ### 7️⃣ Containers & Orchestration
 - 📦 Amazon EKS (Kubernetes on AWS)
 - 🛠 Helm on EKS
 - 🚢 ECS Fargate vs App Runner vs Lambda (when to use what)
-- 🔄 AWS App Mesh (Service Mesh for observability & control)

 ---